Cyclists wear gloves for several reasons.

 The Castelli Scalda gloves are designed with a long finger structure, but have a slim enough profile that helps you retain dexterity, allowing you to smoothly handle shifting and braking.

 They feature a neoprene fabric (which is considered to be waterproof) and it’s also a bulky fabric.
 However, this one is thin enough that doesn’t remove your sense of touch when holding the bars.
-In addition, the low profile provides the gloves with solid flexibility which translates into more freedom of movement during your rides.
+Also, the low profile provides the gloves with solid flexibility which translates into more freedom of movement during your rides.

 Giordana AV 200 Winter Gloves (Runner-up for Spring/Autumn)